doublesecretagency/craft-spoon/README.md

 Spoon never touches your content, it is simply a layer on top of the core Matrix field type, so if you ever don’t want it you can just take the blue pill and uninstall it.

-Or is the red pill.
+Or is it the red pill.
 Which is the real illusion?!

 **Note:** The license fee for this plugin is $59 via the Craft Plugin Store.